Rail Regulatory Excellence IntelliConference

 • FRA track classification level

-• Traffic level (by tonnage, train frequency)
+• Traffic level by tonnage or train frequency

 • What regulations should be further distinguished for terminals and railyards of varying characteristics?
 Examples: